If I am Myself, I will end Up AloneBy Dr. Margaret Paul

 November 14, 2007

-What are you giving up of yourself to protect yourself from ending up alone?
-What do you believe will happen in your relationships if you take care of yourself instead of take care of others?
+What do you believe will happen in your relationships if you take loving care of yourself instead of giving yourself up to care-take others?

 Peggy had been married to James for 14 years when she first consulted with me for help with her relationship and her anxiety.